Skip to content

 Topical / local anaesthesia

-Used for clinic procedures and for many minor eyelid operations.
-Anaesthetic drops or a small injection numb the area; you remain comfortable and aware throughout.
+Used for clinic procedures and for most eyelid operations.
+Anaesthetic drops and/or a small injection numb the area; you remain comfortable and aware throughout, with a quick recovery.
+Sometimes, a tablet can be given to help ease anxiety prior to surgery.

 Local with sedation

-A consultant anaesthetist gives intravenous medication to keep you relaxed while I perform surgery under local anaesthetic.
-Very common for blepharoplasty, ptosis surgery and lacrimal procedures.
+A consultant anaesthetist gives an infusion to keep you even more relaxed while I perform surgery under local anaesthetic.
+This is most common for larger reconstructive work or lacrimal procedures.

 General anaesthesia